-Goodwill acquired through business combinations is allocated to the manufacture and sale of casings for notebook computer and handheld devices cash-generating unit for impairment testing.
+Goodwill acquired through business combinations was allocated to the manufacture and sale of casings for notebook computer and handheld devices cash-generating unit for impairment testing.

-The recoverable amount of the manufacture and sale of casings for notebook computer and handheld devices cash-generating unit has been determined based on a value in use calculation using cash flow projections based on a five-year financial forecast approved by management.
-The pre-tax discount rate applied to the cash flow projections is 13% (2021: 16%) and cash flows beyond the five-year period are extrapolated using a growth rate of 2% (2021: 2%).
+As at 31 December 2022, the recoverable amount of the manufacture and sale of casings for notebook computer and handheld devices cash-generating unit had been determined based on a value in use calculation using cash flow projections based on a five-year financial forecast approved by management.
+The pre-tax discount rate applied to the cash flow projections was 13% and cash flows beyond the five-year period were extrapolated using a growth rate of 2%.

-Assumptions were used in the value in use calculation of the manufacture and sale of casings for notebook computer and handheld devices cash-generating unit as at 31 December 2022 and 31 December 2021.
-The following describes each key assumption on which management has based its cash flow projections to undertake impairment testing of goodwill:
+Assumptions were used in the value in use calculation of the manufacture and sale of casings for notebook computer and handheld devices cash-generating unit as at 31 December 2022.
+The following describes each key assumption on which management had based its cash flow projections to undertake impairment testing of goodwill:

-Forecasted gross margins - The basis used to determine the value assigned to the forecasted gross margins is the average gross margins achieved in the year immediately before the forecast year, increased for expected efficiency improvements, and expected market development.
+Forecasted gross margins - The basis used to determine the value assigned to the forecasted gross margins was the average gross margins achieved in the year immediately before the forecast year, increased for expected efficiency improvements, and expected market development.

-Discount rate - The discount rate used is before tax and reflect specific risks relating to the relevant unit.
+Discount rate - The discount rate used was before tax and reflect specific risks relating to the relevant unit.

-Based on management's assessment, an impairment loss of HK\$52,488,000 (2021: Nil) was recognised to profit or loss to fully impair the goodwill as at 31 December 2022.
+Based on management's assessment, an impairment loss of HK\$52,488,000 was recognised to profit or loss during the year ended 31 December 2022 to fully impair the goodwill as at 31 December 2022.

-17. DEFERRED TAX
+16. DEFERRED TAX